 According to a study, children with secure attachment style are found to be more empathetic, less aggressive, and comparatively more mature than those with other attachment styles.

 II.
-Ambivalent Insecure attachment
+Anxious attachment style

 When children with ambivalent-insecure attachment style are left alone with a stranger, they clearly seem distressed.
 They are suspicious of strangers.

 Surprisingly, they can’t be comforted successfully even after the care giver returns.